degdigital/cake/README.md

 ## Choosing a model

-For most web projects at DEG, the `general-purpose-model.json` model is a good starting point (and let's be honest -- it's the only one right now).
+For most web projects at DEG, the [general-purpose-model.json model](https://github.com/degdigital/contentful-starter-content-models/blob/main/general-purpose-model.json) is a good starting point (and let's be honest -- it's the only one we have right now).

 ## Installation